oils-for-unix/oils/doc/error-catalog.md

 [ -c flag ]:1: 'findz' not found (OILS-ERR-100)
 ```

+The shell tried to execute an external command, but couldn't.

 - Did you misspell a command name?
 - Did you misspell a shell function or a YSH `proc`?
 - Is the file in your `$PATH`?
 The `PATH` variable is a colon-separated list